Founders

 Brief Introduction

-Graduating from the University of Otago in 2006 with an MB ChB and BSC (Neuroscience) degree, Liz gained specialist Ophthalmic training in Dunedin and Auckland and sub-specialty fellowship experience at The Royal Devon and Exeter Hospital and the John Radcliffe Hospital, Oxford in the United Kingdom.
-Liz is the only member of the Australian, New Zealand Society of Ophthalmic Plastic Surgeons (ANZSOPS) in Hawke’s Bay.
+Dr Liz Insull is an ophthalmologist and oculoplastic surgeon based in Aotearoa New Zealand.
+She trained in Dunedin and Auckland after graduating from the University of Otago with an MB ChB and BSc (Neuroscience), and completed subspecialty fellowship training in ophthalmic plastic and reconstructive surgery in the United Kingdom at the Royal Devon and Exeter Hospital and the John Radcliffe Hospital, Oxford.
+She is the only member of the Australian and New Zealand Society of Ophthalmic Plastic Surgeons (ANZSOPS) practising in Hawke’s Bay.

-Dr. Pragnya (Pragy) is a final year vocational trainee in Ophthalmology.
-She has recently completed her Part 2 ‘RACE’ examinations and currently is undertaking a fellowship in sub-specialty medical retina training in Monash, Melbourne.
+Dr. Pragnya recently graduated with FRANZCO and currently undertaking fellowships in refractive surgery at the prestigious London Vision Clinic and is due to start her second fellowship at Moorefields Eye Hospital, London.
+She completed her final year of training in Monash, Melbourne, specialising in complex cataract surgery and medical retina.
 She is a strong advocate for wellbeing, improving diversity and creating a change in the culture of medicine.
 She is on the board for RANZCO Women in Ophthalmology as well

 as Cultural curriculum committee.
-Pragy has a creative streak and working towards launching a podcast aimed at Ophthalmology trainees.
+Pragy has a creative streak and working towards launching a podcast in 2026!

 Member